Former Curators: Dorothy E. Pearth

 Among her hobbies, in addition to art, was music.
 She played violin in the orchestra at Pitt and at Juniata College.

 Among her publications are "Additions to the Flowering Plants of Western Pennsylvania" (those not included in the Jennings' Flora of 1953) and "The Flora of Westmoreland County Pennsylvania".
 Honors include, among others, appointment as an Adjunct Research Scientist at the Hunt Institute for Botanical Documentation at Carnegie Mellon University.
-Some of the organizations in which she held membership were the Western Pennsylvania Conservancy, The Hillcrest Garden Club, the Botanical Society of Western Pennsylvania and the Herb Society of America, Western Pennsylvania unit, which she served as president.
+Some of the organizations in which she held membership were the Western Pennsylvania Conservancy, The Hillcrest Garden Club, the Botanical Society of Western Pennsylvania, and the Herb Society of America, Western Pennsylvania unit, which she served as president.
 Dorothy Pearth died of a stroke on March 22, 1996.
-Her husband George Stefan Pearth, formerly of Vienna, Austria survives her.